Automatic fire alarms policy:

 You can find all the information on our dedicated resources for workplace pages.

-For alarm receiving companies & Responsible People
+For alarm receiving companies and Responsible People

 How does this change my fire safety arrangements?